 More helplines for students and their parents/carers are listed in the front pages of the Student Diary.
 HealthDirect https://www.healthdirect.gov.au/mental-health-helplines maintains a list of mental health helplines, and recently Connections Western Sydney Helpline http://ontheline.org.au/wshelpline has been established on 1300 096 273.

-In the private sector there are many choices of counsellors and therapists.
-You should ensure that anyone you consult has the appropriate qualifications and is a member of a recognised professional association.
+In the private sector there are many choices of counsellors and therapists who are not in the professions listed above.
+You should ensure that anyone you consult has the appropriate qualifications and is a member of a recognised professional association such as PACFA.